simonbreiter/bucket/README.md

 ## Development

-Create a `.env` file with at least this content:
+Run `npm install` and create a `.env` file with at least this content:

 | Name     | Values            | Default |
 | -------- | ----------------- | ------- |